Last Updated on February 17, 2022 by Mark Ferguson

 policy in determining housing financing conditions, especially outside the United

-States, where securitisation of home mortgages is less prevalent.”
+States, where securitization of home mortgages is less prevalent.”

 Most of the study that says rates impact housing prices seem to talk about low rates causing higher prices and there is very little information about high rates causing crashes or drops in prices.
 I could have missed some of that data as it was a very long technical study.
 If anyone sees something I missed please comment below.
 You can also see that this study says most other studies have concluded there is very little to no correlation between interest rate changes and housing prices.

 As you can see the graphs, the data, and the studies indicate there may be some correlation between interest rates and housing prices, but most of that correlation is in regards to low rates causing high prices and there is very little to suggest higher rates cause lower prices.
 Logically, you would think high rates would cause lower prices because the rates make such a huge difference in payments, but that does not seem to be the case.